-There are a lot of options available to businesses when it comes to reaching out to customers who are interested in their product.
+There are a lot of options available to businesses when it comes to reaching out to customers who are interested in their products.
 Remarketing and retargeting especially present some very potent tools for capitalising on such intent and improving customer engagement.
-As approaches to advertising they have a lot to offer but can also present challenges in implementation.
+As approaches to advertising, they have a lot to offer but can also present challenges in implementation.
 That’s why we’re here to tell you what they are and how best to use them.

 Differentiating Remarketing & Retargeting

 Aside from sounding similar, remarketing and retargeting are often used interchangeably.
 However, there are certain distinctions between these two terms.
 On a basic level, they use very different tools.
 But they are both about executing campaigns that draw in consumers with some level of interest or purchase intent.

 The 2 broad forms of retargeting are based on on-site events and off-site events, though there are even more sub-categories under these.
-The former refers to any retargeting activities that draws data from user engagement with your site.
+The former refers to any retargeting activities that draw data from user engagement with your site.
 The latter refers to data from users engaging with other sites.
 In both instances, retargeting uses the online behaviour of customers.
-This includes which web pages they visited, whether they engage with your email promotions.
+This includes which web pages they visited and whether they engage with your email promotions.
 Also how long they spent on each page, and which links they clicked on.

 Both remarketing and retargeting have their advantages.
 They both remind the customer of what your site has to offer.
 They can be a great way of informing customers with known intent about sales, events or special offers.
 Among U.S. shoppers, the most popular personalization tactic was an alert email for when appealing products were on sale, according to 58% of respondents.